Ryanair To Shut Frankfurt Hub After Pilots Refuse Pay Cuts - UrduPoint

 Ryanair To Shut Frankfurt Hub After Pilots Refuse Pay Cuts

-Irish no-frills airline Ryanair plans to close its Frankfurt-Hahn base in Germany -- and other hubs could follow after German pilots voted against pay cuts, it emerged on Wednesday
+Irish no-frills airline Ryanair plans to close its Frankfurt-Hahn base in Germany -- and other hubs could follow after German pilots rejected pay cuts, it emerged on Wednesday

-London, (APP - UrduPoint / Pakistan Point News - 22nd Jul, 2020 ) :Irish no-frills airline Ryanair plans to close its Frankfurt-Hahn base in Germany -- and other hubs could follow after German pilots voted against pay cuts, it emerged on Wednesday.
+London, (APP - UrduPoint / Pakistan Point News - 22nd Jul, 2020 ) :Irish no-frills airline Ryanair plans to close its Frankfurt-Hahn base in Germany -- and other hubs could follow after German pilots rejected pay cuts, it emerged on Wednesday.

 The Dublin-based carrier blamed their trade union VC, whose members voted in favour of rejecting its proposed 20-percent pay cut over four years.